Comfort in Sound: Reception

-"Just the Way I'm Feeling" gained over 15,000 UK radio plays and charted at #10 on the UK singles chart, with follow-up single "Come Back Around" reaching #14.
+"Just the Way I'm Feeling" gained over 15,000 UK radio plays and charted at No.10 on the UK singles chart, with the previous single "Come Back Around" reaching No.14 (the band's then record label Echo predicted a Top 10 position).
+The next two singles "Forget About Tomorrow" and "Find The Colour", charted at positions No.12 and No.24 respectively.